Open carry in the United States: Other federal courts

 Unless otherwise stated, the following courts ruled that carrying a firearm is not reasonable suspicion to detain someone or being armed is not a justifiable reason to frisk someone:

 The Third Circuit issued its ruling in United States v.
 Ubiles (2000), United States v.
 Navedo (2012), and United States v.
 Lewis (2012).

 The Fourth Circuit issued its ruling in United States v.
-Black (2013), however the decision United States v.
-Robinson (2017) found that a suspect stopped for a lawful reason can be frisked if the officer reasonably suspects them to be armed regardless of whether in legal possession or not.
+Black (2013); however, the decision in United States v.
+Robinson (2017) found that a suspect stopped for a lawful reason can be frisked if the officer reasonably suspects them to be armed, regardless of whether in legal possession or not.

 The Sixth Circuit issued its ruling in Northrup v.
 City of Toledo Police Department (2015).

 The Seventh Circuit issued its ruling in United States v.
 Leo (2015).

 The Ninth Circuit issued its ruling in United States v.
-Brown (2019), however the decision United States v.
+Brown (2019); however, the decision in United States v.
 Orman (2007) held that a police officer seizing a firearm for safety did not violate the Fourth Amendment.

 The Tenth Circuit issued its ruling in United States v.
 King (1993) and United States v.
-Roch (1993), however the decision United States v.
-Rodriguez (2013) found that the presence of a handgun in a waistband is grounds for reasonable suspicion of unlawfully carrying a deadly weapon thus justifying a stop and frisk.
+Roch (1993); however, the decision in United States v.
+Rodriguez (2013) found that the presence of a handgun in a waistband is grounds for reasonable suspicion of unlawful carry of a deadly weapon, thus justifying a stop and frisk.

 The District Court of New Mexico issued its ruling in St. John v.
 McColley (2009).

 State courts

 Unless otherwise stated, the following courts ruled that carrying a firearm is not reasonable suspicion to detain someone or being armed is not a justifiable reason to frisk someone:

 The Arizona Supreme Court issued its ruling in State v.
 Serna (2014).

 The Florida Fourth District Court of Appeal issued its ruling in Regalado v.
 State (2009).

 The Idaho Supreme Court issued its ruling in State v.
 Bishop (2009).

 The Illinois Supreme Court issued its ruling in People v.
-Granados (2002) however the decision People v.
-Colyar (2013) found that the presence of a bullet justified officers searching for weapons for officer safety.
+Granados (2002); however, the decision in People v.
+Colyar (2013) found that the presence of a bullet justified officers' search for weapons on grounds of officer safety.

 The Indiana Supreme Court issued its ruling in Pinner v.
 Indiana (2017).

 The Kentucky Court of Appeals issued its ruling in Pulley v.
 Commonwealth (2016).

 The New Jersey Superior Court, Appellate Division issued its ruling in State v.
 Goree (2000).

 The New Mexico Supreme Court issued its ruling in State v.
 Vandenberg and Swanson (2003) holding that frisking for weapons was reasonable.

 The Pennsylvania Supreme Court issued its ruling in Commonwealth v.
 Hawkins (1997) and Commonwealth v.
 Hicks (2019).

 The Tennessee Supreme Court issued its ruling in State v.
 Williamson (2012).